 There are downsides, though.
 VR is still in its infancy, and your headset’s resolution isn’t really good enough to offer the highest quality video.
 As in games, you can definitely see the pixels, and your movie will have that “screen door effect” on it.
 In addition, I found my eyes started to hurt after an hour or so, and the straps started to hurt my head after an hour and a half.
 Your mileage may vary, of course, but it’s probably not ideal for watching full movies.
 It is great, however, for watching your favorite scenes in a way you’ve never seen them before, or watching shorter videos meant to be seen in 3D or VR.

-Still, it’s pretty awesome to see the Tron Legacy lightcycle battle in huge, in-your-face 3D.
-So here’s how to make it happen.
+If that gets you pumped to watch the Tron Legacy lightcycle battle in huge, in-your-face 3D, here’s how to make it happen.

 The Four Kinds of Videos You Can Watch on Your VR Headset